 Travel insurance companies that will cover allergies

 We always take out travel insurance when we travel overseas, and we always ensure that it covers our various allergies too.
-Between us we have multiple severe food allergies, medication allergies and asthma (as well as other milder allergies).
+Between us we have multiple severe food allergies including peanut and tree nut allergies, medication allergies and asthma (as well as other milder allergies).
 This means that we have to disclose our “pre-existing” conditions and complete a medical questionnaire for each person.

 So far we have had no trouble getting cover for our overseas trips, but usually have to pay a modest extra premium to cover our allergic conditions.
 We have used Cover-More Travel Insurance for several overseas holidays now and the cost has been very reasonable.
 Cover-More Travel Insurance is also available in New Zealand.